haresh121/Face-Recognition-from-Scratch/README.md

 # Face-Recognition-from-Scratch
-A face recognition system built from scratch using numpy
+A face recognition system built from scratch using numpy, scipy and pandas

+## Building the project